-Super Majority Voting is required for purchase or donation recommendations on projects with budgets exceeding twenty-five thousand dollars (\$25,000).
+- Super Majority Voting is required for purchase or donation recommendations on projects with budgets exceeding twenty-five thousand dollars (\$25,000.00).
 PAAB participation is required for such purchase recommendations, with a minimum of six (6) voting members at the physical site of the meeting.
 Electronic participation is not permitted during these discussions.
-To recommend such projects, a majority of no less than five (5) voting Board members is required.

-- Purchases or donation recommendations on projects with budgets that are less than twenty-five thousand dollars (\$25,000) will require a minimum of five (5) voting members at the physical site of the meeting.
+To recommend such projects, a majority of no less than four-five (45) voting Board members is required. - O Purchases or donation recommendations on projects with budgets that are less than twenty-five thousand dollars (\$25,000) will require a minimum of four-five (45) voting members at the physical site of the meeting.
 Electronic participation is allowed, but those who are participating electronically may not vote on the recommendation of the purchase or donation.
-To recommend such projects, a majority vote of no less than three (3) voting Board members is required for such projects, as long as it does not result in a split decision. - Electronic Participation is allowed and shall be counted as attendance, however, there must be a quorum at the meeting site (for PAAB, this is 5 members). - Members will not be allowed to vote on purchases or donations by phone or email or other forms of electronic correspondence.
-Members will be allowed to vote on motions made during the meeting. - Board members are responsible for notifying the City Staff Liaison regarding Electronic Participation no later than three (3) business days in advance of their absence so that electronic connections and necessary documents can be acquired. - No more than two (2) forms of electronic participation shall be permitted at one meeting.
+To recommend such projects, a majority vote of no less than three (3) voting Board members is required for such projects, as long as it does not result in a split decision. - Purchases or donation recommendations on projects with budgets that are less than twenty-five thousand dollars will require a minimum of four (4) voting members at the physical site of the meeting.
+Electronic participation is allowed, but those who are participating electronically may not vote on the recommendation of the purchase or donation.
+To recommend such projects, a majority vote of no less than three (3) voting Board members is required for such projects, as long as it does not result in a split decision - Electronic Participation is allowed and shall be counted as attendance, however, there must be a quorum at the meeting site (for PAAB, this is 4-5 members). - Members will not be allowed to vote on purchases or donations by phone or email or other forms of electronic correspondence.
+Members will be allowed be teallowed to vote on motions made during the meeting. - Board members are responsible for notifying the City Staff Liaison regarding Electronic Participation no later than three (3) business days in advance of their absence so that electronic connections and necessary documents can be acquired. - No more than two (2) forms of electronic participation shall be permitted at one meeting.